stevendifalco/website_copy/content/authors/admin/_index.md

   - course: MS in Natural Resources
     institution: University of Connecticut
     year: 2020
-  - course: BS in Biology
+  - course: BS in Environmental Biology
     institution: State University of New York at New Paltz
     year: 2013